The choice layer for AI coding

 How decisions are madeRules and fallback chainsLearned from real task outcomes

-Scope of the decisionProvider, region, retry pathModel, prompt, or harness per task
+Scope of the decisionProvider, region, retry pathModel per task from your explicit candidate pool

 How it improvesYou update the rulesAutomatically, as outcomes accrue